 Lease Liability in a Sale and Leaseback (Amendment to IFRS 16).
 The IFRS Interpretations Committee issued an agenda decision in June 2020 - Sale and leaseback with Variable Payments.
 This matter was referred to the IASB for standard setting for some aspects.
 The IASB issued the final amendments in September 2022.
 The Amendments provide a requirement for the seller-lessee to determine 'lease payments' or 'revised lease payments' in a way that the seller-lessee would not recognise any amount of the gain or loss that relates to the right of use retained by the seller-lessee.

-IAS 1 Presentation of Financial Statements (Amendment - Classification of Liabilities as Current or Non-Current, Non-current Liabilities with Covenants).
+Classification of Liabilities as Current or Non-Current (Amendment to IAS 1).
 The IASB issued amendments to IAS 1 - Classification of Liabilities as Current or Non-current in January 2020, which have been further amended partially by amendments Non-current Liabilities with Covenants issued in October 2022.
 The amendments require that an entity's right to defer settlement of a liability for at least twelve months after the reporting period must have substance and must exist at the end of the reporting period.
 Classification of a liability is unaffected by the likelihood that the entity will exercise its right to defer settlement for at least twelve months after the reporting period.
+As a result of the COVID-19 pandemic, the Board deferred the effective date of the amendments by one year to annual reporting periods beginning on or after 1 January 2024.

+Amendment - Noncurrent Liabilities with Covenants (Amendment to IAS 1).
+Subsequent to the release of amendments to IAS 1 Classification of Liabilities as Current or Non-Current, the IASB amended IAS 1 further in October 2022.
 If an entity's right to defer is subject to the entity complying with specified conditions, such conditions affect whether that right exists at the end of the reporting period, if the entity is required to comply with the condition on or before the end of the reporting period and not if the entity is required to comply with the conditions after the reporting period.
 The amendments also provide clarification on the meaning of 'settlement' for the purpose of classifying a liability as current or non-current